derRaab/mokick-js-content-proxy/README.md

 ### getAudioSourceObjects( audioId )

-Returns an array of all audios source objects for the `audioId`.
+Returns an array of all audio source objects for an `audioId`.
 If the `audioId` doesn't exist or no urls are available, this function returns `null`.

 Each audio source object contains these fields: